 Use Text Wisely

-It’s been proven time and again that people love bullet lists.
-They will cull large chunks of text but will carefully review bullets.
+It’s been proven time and again that people love bulleted lists.
+They will ignore large chunks of text but will carefully review bullets.
 Unfortunately, the advent of online resumes has given candidates reason to avoid bullets as sometimes they don’t translate to some mediums.
-Only the advantages of bullets should not be underestimated.
-Keep three resumes types: .doc, .pdf and .txt.
+However, the advantages of bullets should not be underestimated.
+Create resumes in three different file types: .doc, .pdf and .txt.
 (For .txt, use dashes instead of bullets.)
 The majority of online submission forms take one of these.

 Avoid using a variety of fonts.
 It can be distracting.
-Stick to one or two readable fonts and be consistent throughout the resume design. i.e., use one for Headers and one for text.
+Stick to one or two readable fonts, and be consistent throughout the resume design.
+For example, use one for headers and one for body text.
 Shrink fonts only one point in the hierarchy.
-Studies have shown hiring managers will go straight to company titles and employment dates so make them stand out with a bold or italic font.
-Depending on the open position, you might be able to include graphics.
-But this should only be used if the position is graphic oriented.
-If you’re applying for paralegal, keep the design simple while still structuring a visually captivating resume.
+Studies have shown hiring managers will go straight to company titles and employment dates, so make them stand out with a bold or italic font.
+Depending on the open position, you might be able to include graphics, but this should only be used if the position is design-oriented.
+If you’re applying for paralegal or a less visual job, keep the design simple while still structuring a visually captivating resume.